Puglia With Kids (2026): A Family Travel Guide to Italy’s Best-Kept Secret

 WHERE TO STAY IN PUGLIA

 Our home base for our week in Puglia was Borgo Egnazia.
 It felt like stepping into a movie set where everything was beautifully curated to to look like an authentic Puglian masseria.
 This resort was pure luxury with several gorgeous pools perfect for sipping Aperol spritzes near.
 It also had a free kids club and fun nightly activities for kids and families.
 During the peak summer months they offer several nights of Festa del Borgo.
 This was a real highlight of our stay, as it felt like being invited to a wealthy Puglian’s dream wedding.
 Read our full review here.
+Or read our full article for Best Hotels in Puglia.

 Dance the night away, Puglian-style at one of Borgo Egnazia’s Festa del Borgo events throughout the summer